 How can the periodontist help me?

 Periodontists can treat your gum disease and are instrumental in helping you save your teeth.
 They can prescribe medication as a first measure and progress techniques called scaling and root planning to improve the condition.
-They may move on to laser therapy to repair the damaged gum tissue if necessary.
+They may move on to therapy laser to repair the damaged gum tissue if necessary.

 In the event that the disease has progressed too far, they can perform extractions and fit you with dental implants, a newer, permanent alternative to dentures.